jjkeith/Bright-Lights-Big-Kitty/README.md

 #####Cat Destinations
 * Players may only have one of each.
 * Cards must be bought in order.
-* When a player obtains a development, the card changes to the player's color, and the player is able to earn 1ξ per establishment owned of the corresponding number.
+* When a player obtains a destination, the card changes to the player's color, and the player is able to earn 1ξ per establishment owned of the corresponding number.

 1. Catnip Dispensary - Costs 10ξ, earns 1ξ extra on The Veterinary Offices of Katz & Nuzzle
 2. Tuna Cannery - Costs 15ξ, earns 1ξ extra on the Tuna 'R' Us